 TCA officially designates Cultural Districts in Texas.
 These districts can be found in all sized communities from small and rural to large and urban.
 The impact of cultural districts is measurable.
 The arts attract residents and visitors who support businesses as well as lodging and dining establishments.
 Having the arts present enhances property values, the profitability of surrounding businesses and the tax base of the region.
 Cultural districts boost urban revitalization and serve as an economic engine for communities by creating a tourist destination.

 Several other state entities play a role in tourism development and promotion but are not part of the five-agency MOU.
-These include Texas A&M University; Office of Music, Film, Television and Multimedia; Texas General Land Office; Texas Department of Agriculture; Texas Department of Public Safety; and the Texas State Preservation Board.
+These include Texas A&M University; Texas Music Office; Texas Film Commission; Texas General Land Office; Texas Department of Agriculture; Texas Department of Public Safety; and the Texas State Preservation Board.